Media Analysis

 Israeli officials have historically encountered an inviting environment at 60 Minutes, but the space has become even safer ever since self-described “Zionist fanatic” Bari Weiss took control of CBS News.
 Just weeks ago, Weiss reportedly ousted London bureau chief Claire Day for being insufficiently pro-Israel.

-Netanyahu began with disproven claims about October 7th, claiming that Hamas had, “Beheaded– our men, raped our women and then killed them, burnt our babies,” which prompted no response from Garrett.
+Netanyahu began with disproven claims about October 7, claiming that Hamas had “Beheaded– our men, raped our women and then killed them, burnt our babies,” which prompted no response from Garrett.

 Garrett didn’t question Netanyahu’s incredible claim that many Iranians refer to him as “Beloved Bibi” and try to name streets after him.

 The Prime Minister was allowed to go on a lengthy diatribe about how social media bot farms are allegedly turning people against Israel.
-He was asked if it was possible people were coming to such conclusions organically, but the inquiry was brushed off and Garrett didn’t push him on the issue.
+He was asked whether it was possible that people were coming to such conclusions organically, but the inquiry was brushed off, and Garrett didn’t push him on the issue.

-There’s dozens and dozens of polls showing that Israel’s reputation has plummeted among the U.S. population and any one of them could have been brought up in the form of a follow-up inquiry.
+There are dozens and dozens of polls showing that Israel’s reputation has plummeted among the U.S. population, and any one of them could have been brought up in the form of a follow-up inquiry.
 For instance, Garrett could have pointed out that a recent Pew survey found that 60% of Americans have a negative view of the country.
 Can a shift that drastic really be chalked up to bot farms?

 Netanyahu also claimed that social media users are being presented with “many falsifications and vilifications” about Israel that are “unfounded.”
 Garrett asked for no examples to back up this allegation.